Getting Custody FAQ

 There are some great advantages to using mediation over litigation.
 First and foremost, it's a lot cheaper.
-Mediation often doesn't require either side to have an attorney present, not does it require witnesses or other court time.
+Mediation often doesn't require either side to have an attorney present, nor does it require witnesses or other court time.
 This can save lots of money on both sides.
 Second, mediation by itself improves communication between the two disputing parties.
-By opening an honest discussion, many times problems can be resolve and the child will benefit the most by having both parents thinking along the same lines.
+By opening an honest discussion, many times problems can be resolved and the child will benefit the most by having both parents thinking along the same lines.

 Finally, mediation is much faster than litigation.
 Litigation can often run for several months of court time, during which the fate of your child's upbringing causes you considerable stress.
-Mediation, on the other hand, often ends in settlement in as little as 10 hours of discussion spread over two weeks.
+Mediation, on the other hand, often ends in a settlement in as little as 8 hours of discussion spread over two weeks.

 Your local bar association should be able to point you to a local, experienced family law mediation clinic.

 Best interests of the child.
 Full-time custody.
 Half-time custody.
 The terminology can be confusing.
 If you're swimming in a pool of custody inquiries, now is the time to get those questions answered.
 A skilled attorney can explain the custody laws in your state; find a family law attorney experienced in child custody matters at FindLaw's attorney directory.